Chris Grant (media executive): Electus

 Grant became CEO of Electus in 2011, overseeing a roster of such advertiser-supported series as, Running Wild with Bear Grylls (NBC & Nat Geo), The Toy Box (ABC), Wrong Man (Starz), Food Fighters (NBC), Get Out Alive (NBC), You vs. Wild (NETFLIX), Bet on Your Baby (ABC), Terry Crews Saves Christmas (The CW).
 Other Electus credits include Bear Grylls: Face the Wild (Facebook Watch), House of DVF (E!), Marco Polo (Starz), Dog and Beth: On the Hunt (CMT) Southern Justice (Nat Geo), Jane the Virgin (The CW), Flaked (Netflix), Darkness (Discovery) and Winsanity (GSN).
 Grant was nominated for an Emmy for Netflix You vs. Wild in 2019 and Nat Geo's Running Wild in 2021.

 Also under the Electus banner are companies Artists First (fka Principato Young Entertainment), Big Breakfast (Adam Ruins Everything for truTV) and Notional (the acclaimed Chopped franchise for Food).
 Under Grant's supervision, Electus has struck several strategic investment deals with companies like Hudsun Media, Authentic Talent & Literary Management, and Rio Bravo.

 Grant has led the company in developing business models that team prolific brands and commerce partners – including Walmart, Procter & Gamble, Mattel, Toys “R” Us, H&M, Saks Fifth Avenue, and Macy's – to create global formats with universal appeal such as with ABC series The Toy Box, as well as NBC's Fashion Star and Running Wild with Bear Grylls, among others.

 In October 2018, Electus was acquired by content-creation and distribution company Propagate, founded by Ben Silverman and Howard Owens – with financing from The Raine Group – a deal through which the companies will develop and produce entertainment and branded content for nearly every platform and genre, both domestically and internationally.

 Personal life

-A graduate of Carnegie Mellon University in Pittsburgh, Grant married Jenet Marie Ricketts in May 2012 and lives in Los Angeles, California with their two children.
+A graduate of Carnegie Mellon University in Pittsburgh, Grant married Jenet Marie Ricketts in May 2012 and lived in Los Angeles, California with their two children before moving to CT in 2020.
 Grant was born and raised in New York, before moving to Los Angeles in 2002 to help start Reveille.